-When a marriage proposal is made those words and that gesture are often accompanied by an engagement ring.
+When a marriage proposal is made, those words and gestures are often accompanied by an engagement ring.
 The cost to purchase that engagement ring can be substantial and is an investment no matter how you look at it.

-Unfortunately, the best laid plans of romantic couples do not always come out the other side just as they had planned.
-When the couple does not actually make it to their wedding day the question remains: what happens to the ring?
-If you are in a position where this is a relevant question then this blog post from the attorneys with the Law Office of Bryan Fagan, PLLC is for you.
+Unfortunately, the best-laid plans of romantic couples do not always come out the other side just as they had planned.
+When the team does not make it to their wedding day, the question remains: what happens to the ring?
+If you are in a position where this is a relevant question, then this blog post from the attorneys with the Law Office of Bryan Fagan, PLLC, is for you.

 The law associated with Irrevocable Gifts

-Engagement rings are ultimately a gift- an expensive, emotion filled gift.
-For a gift to be irrevocable- i.e., one that cannot be taken away from the receiver of the gift- there must be three circumstances in place:
+Engagement rings are ultimately a gift- an expensive, emotion-filled gift.
+For a blessing to be irrevocable- i.e., one that cannot be taken away from the receiver of the present- there must be three circumstances in place:

 - The receiver of the ring must have willingly and knowingly accepted it

-- The ring must have actually been delivered to the finger of the recipient.
-It is not enough for the intended recipient to argue that the ring with purchased with the intent to deliver it at a future date.
+- The ring must have been delivered to the finger of the recipient.
+It is not enough for the intended recipient to argue that the circle with purchased wants to return it at a future date.

-- The giver of the ring must have intended to give the ring as a gift to the recipient
+- The giver of the ring must have intended to give a call as a gift to the recipient.

-If you have a ring on your finger right now, your wedding has been called off and the above three circumstances can be met then the odds are good that you now own that ring free and clear, not so fast.
+If you have a ring on your finger right now, your wedding has been called off, and the above three circumstances can be met, then the odds are good that you currently own that ring free and clear, not so fast.

 Engagement rings as Irrevocable Gifts

-We can walk through this a little more clearly now that the rules have been laid out.
-In terms of a condition that needs to be fulfilled, the wedding is that condition in regard to the gift of an engagement ring.
-If your fiancé asked you to marry him and planted a rock on your finger he did so with the assumption and with the intent to follow through and marry you.
-Once that wedding occurs and you are officially married then that ring is yours as an irrevocable gift.
-However, if the wedding does not occur for any reason then the condition upon which the ring was gifted to you will not be met and the ring is no longer your irrevocable property.
+We can walk through this a little more now that the rules have been laid out.
+In terms of a condition that needs to be fulfilled, the wedding is that condition regarding the gift of an engagement ring.
+If your fiancé asked you to marry him and planted a rock on your finger, he did so with the assumption and with the intent to follow through and marry you.
+Once that wedding occurs, and you are officially married, that ring is yours as an irrevocable gift.
+However, if the marriage does not happen for any reason, then the condition upon which the call was gifted to you will not be met, and the ring is no longer your irrevocable property.

-Leave it to the courts in Texas to do a deep dive on whose fault it was in breaking up the marriage plans.
+Please leave it to the courts in Texas to do a deep dive on whose fault it was in breaking up the marriage plans.
 In so doing, however, you may be able to keep that ring even if the wedding does not occur.
-Reason being is that courts in Texas have previously held that if the giver of the ring is the cause of the break up of those marriage plans then he or she is not entitled to get the ring back.
-On the other hand, if you as the recipient were the main cause of the failure to walk down the aisle then the ring should return to the possession of the giver.
-Just as with a divorce or child custody matter, a court will examine the individual circumstances of your case and make a determination based on the specific facts as presented as evidence.
+The reason is that courts in Texas have previously held that if the giver of the ring is the cause of the break up of those marriage plans, they are not entitled to get the callback.
+On the other hand, if you, as the recipient, were the leading cause of the failure to walk down the aisle, then the ring should return to the possession of the giver.
+Just as with a divorce or child custody matter, a court will examine the individual circumstances of your case and decide based on the specific facts as presented as evidence.

 What if you get a divorce?
-Do you have to give the ring back at that point?
+Do you have to give a ring back at that point?

 The answer to this question should be pretty obvious- at least in Texas.
-If you get married and one party or the other files for divorce the ring stays with the person who has worn it throughout the course of the marriage.
-We’ve already touched on the reason why- the condition precedent that needed to be met for the ring to be considered an irrevocable gift- actually getting married- has already happened.
-Unless a premarital agreement or something to that effect has been agreed to that has a different outcome already determined for the ring- either spouse may keep their ring if they so choose.
+If you get married, and one party or the other files for divorce, the ring stays with the person who has worn it throughout the marriage.
+We've already touched on the reason why- the condition precedent that needed to be met for the ring to be considered an irrevocable gift- actually getting married- has already happened.
+Unless a premarital agreement or something to that effect has been agreed to that has a different outcome already determined for the ring- either spouse may keep their call if they so choose.

-I have seen clients attempt to negotiate for the engagement ring that they gave to their spouse-to-be during the divorce process with mixed results.
-Often times the ring is a family heirloom that has a tremendous amount of importance to the giver.
-While the other spouse is not obligated to return the ring he or she often will in exchange for a gaining a piece of personal property that might otherwise not be awarded to them in a settlement.
+I have seen clients attempt to negotiate for the engagement ring they gave to their spouse-to-be during the divorce process with mixed results.
+Often, the ring is a family heirloom that has tremendous importance to the giver.
+While the other spouse is not obligated to return the call, they often will in exchange for gaining a piece of personal property that might otherwise not be awarded to them in a settlement.

-If you are getting married you may have a question or two about a pre-martial agreement.
+If you are getting married, you may have a question or two about a premarital agreement.
 Or maybe you are already married and need to speak to an attorney about a divorce.
-The Law Office of Bryan Fagan, PLLC serves clients in many different areas of family law and would be honored to speak to you about your situation.
-A free of charge consultation is only a phone call away where your questions can be answered.
+The Law Office of Bryan Fagan, PLLC, serves clients in many different areas of family law and would be honored to speak to you about your situation.
+A free-of-charge consultation is only a phone call away where your questions can be answered.